 Most international students attending Chiba University live in privately rented accommodations (apartments).
 Private accommodations can be found through University COOP or local real estate agents.

 You can also find basic information on finding and renting an apartment room at the website offered by the Japanese Ministry of Land, Infrastructure, Transport and Tourism.

 Chiba University has an off-campus dormitory for international students (International House).
 Note, however, that since the number of rooms is very limited, not all applicants can be accommodated.

 01 Chiba University International House ( Kokusai-koryu-kaikan )

 6-33-7 Konakadai, Inage-ku Chiba, 263-0043

 Chiba University International House is an off-campus dormitory for international students.
 The International House is located within walking distance from JR Inage Station, which is just one station away (2 minutes by train) from the Nishi-Chiba campus.
-Many students commute to the campus by bicycle (10-15 minutes).
+Many students commute to the campus by bicycle (10-15 minutes: if you are interested in renting a bicycle from University CO-OP, visit ISD Nishi-Chiba campus office for details).
 It provides rooms for singles, married couples, and families.
 Note that the tenancy period is limited to one year and cannot be extended or renewed.